hmesha/quantum-object-trader/docs/sentiment_analysis.md

 ## Overview

-The sentiment analysis component is implemented through a specialized Sentiment Analysis Agent in the Swarm framework.
+The sentiment analysis component is implemented through a specialized Sentiment Analysis Agent in the Agents SDK framework.
 This agent analyzes market sentiment using various data sources and provides sentiment signals to the trading system.

 ## Agent Implementation